ButchDean/googletest/CONTRIBUTING.md

 accept your pull requests.

 ## Are you a Googler?
-If you are a Googler, you can either create an internal change or work on GitHub directly.
+If you are a Googler, plese make an attempt to submit an internal change rather than a GitHub Pull Request.
+If you are not able to submit an internal change a PR is acceptable as an alternative.

 ## Contributing A Patch